erichards52/Master-Project/README.md

 Replace `<$ID>` with the relevant NCBI taxonomy ID (IDs can be found at https://www.ncbi.nlm.nih.gov/taxonomy)

 #### Classification Scripts/testDataScripts
-This section covers all scripts found in "testDataScripts" in each classifier sub-directory.
 Classification can be run immediately utilising the custom database created during this project ("HumanVirusBacteriaRat").

 In order to run Kraken classification, invoke the following command: